sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

     * A message appears that indicates how many indexes were updated.
     * The back-end processing for handling log roll-off runs periodically.
-The changes might take a couple of hours to take effect and be reflected in Kibana.
+The changes might take a couple of hours to take effect and be reflected in OpenSearch Dashboards.

 ## Important Considerations

-Elasticsearch performance tuning is very complicated.
+OpenSearch performance tuning is very complicated.
 It is very dependent on unique use patterns and activity.
 To ensure the best performance in your specific environment, you might need to make other configuration changes after changing the log-retention period.
 Such changes can include adjusting one or more of the following:

-* the Java memory settings of the Elasticsearch nodes
+* the Java memory settings of the OpenSearch nodes
-* the number of Elasticsearch nodes
+* the number of OpenSearch nodes
-* the specific mix of Elasticsearch node types
+* the specific mix of OpenSearch node types